nivenly/website/content/en/docs/papers/fsep/_index.md

 The first step in this process is to make decentralized systems aware of the features provided by services such as The Bad Space, specifically its public search API and dynamically created and updated blocklists.

-Federation is the exchange of messages through a common language, in this case, Activity Pub.
+Federation is the exchange of messages through a common language, in this case, ActivityPub.
 A note is created using a specific format, and platforms that understand that format can read and respond to the original message.
 When this connection happens, sites are officially federated with each other.

 <img src="federation-visual.png"
      width="650px"